cosinusoidally/mozjs-c-api/README.md

 This repo currently contains an absolutely minimal viable product (MVP) C API built on top of Spidermonkey 52 ESR.

-When I say MVP I mean it.
-We have 3 functions (all return a status code with 0 for success):
+When I say MVP I really mean it.
+We only have 3 functions (all return a status code with 0 for success):

 * `int mjs_init(void)` initialise the VM
 * `int mjs_evaluate(const char * script)` run a script in the VM